prajwel/aafitrans/README.md

 ## Documentation for `find_transform` function

 The `find_transform` function estimates the transform between two sets of control points, source and target.
-It returns a GeometricTransform object `T` ([see scikit-image documenation for details](https://scikit-image.org/docs/stable/auto_examples/transform/plot_transform_types.html#sphx-glr-auto-examples-transform-plot-transform-types-py)) that maps pixel x, y indices from the source image s = (x, y) into the target (destination) image t = (x, y).
+It returns a GeometricTransform object `T` ([see scikit-image documentation for details](https://scikit-image.org/docs/stable/auto_examples/transform/plot_transform_types.html#sphx-glr-auto-examples-transform-plot-transform-types-py)) that maps pixel x, y indices from the source image s = (x, y) into the target (destination) image t = (x, y).

 ### Parameters:
 - `source`: An iterable of (x, y) coordinates of the source control points.
 - `target`: An iterable of (x, y) coordinates of the target control points.
 - `max_control_points`: Default value is 50.
-The maximum number of control point-sources to find the transformation.
+The maximum number of control points to find the transformation.
 - `ttype`: Default value is `'similarity'`.
-The type of Transform to be estimated.
+The type of transform to be estimated.
 One of the following should be set: {`'euclidean'`, `'similarity'`, `'affine'`, `'piecewise-affine'`, `'projective'`, `'polynomial'`}.
 For details, see [scikit-image documentation](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.estimate_transform).
 - `pixel_tolerance`: The maximum residual error for the estimated tranform.
 - `min_matches`: The minimum number of matches to be found.
 A value of 1 refers to 1 triangle, corresponding to 3 pairs of coordinates.
 - `num_nearest_neighbors`: The number of nearest neighbors of a given star (including itself) to construct the triangle invariants.